MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-print-intrastat-reports-for-italy.md

 ---
-title: Print Intrastat Reports for Italy
+title: Set up and Print Intrastat Reports for Italy
 description: You can print monthly and quarterly Intrastat reports and submit them to the authorities in the Italian version of Business Central.
 author: brentholtorf
 ms.topic: conceptual
 ms.search.keywords:
-ms.date: 12/04/2024
+ms.date: 12/08/2024
 ms.search.form: 12116
 ms.author: altotovi
 ms.service: dynamics-365-business-central
-ms.reviewer: altotovi
+ms.reviewer: solsen
 ---

-# Print Intrastat Reports for Italy
+# Set up and print Intrastat reports for Italy

 > [!NOTE]
-> This documentation is based on new redesigned Intrastat experience with enhanced features available from the 2022 release wave 2.
-If you are using old functionality based on Intrastat journals, learn more about old Intrastat experince at the [Print old Intrastat for Italy](intrastat-for-italy-old.md).
-Old feature is not available in Business Centra online.
+> This article is based on new redesigned Intrastat experience with enhanced features available from the 2022 release wave 2.
+If you're using old functionality based on Intrastat journals, learn more about old Intrastat experince at the [Print Intrastat for Italy](intrastat-for-italy-old.md).
+The old feature isn't available in [!INCLUDE [prod_short](../../includes/prod_short.md)] online.

 You can print monthly and quarterly Intrastat reports and submit them to the authorities on a diskette by running the **Intrastat Make Disk Tax Auth** batch job.
 Information regarding the receipt and the delivery of goods is included automatically.